cowniflow/TLM/README.md

 ## Prerequisites

 All scripts require the packages *numpy* and *os* to be installed.
 Additionally, each script needs the packages as listed in the table below.
-For the package versions that were used, please see requirements.txt.

 |                     | model.py   | parameterization.py | plotting.py | animations.py |